11 Trusted and IRS-Approved Depositories & Storage Vaults for your Precious Metals

 Disclosure: We are reader-supported.
 If you purchase from a link on our site, we may earn a commission.
 Learn more

-When you open a gold IRA account account (or any self-directed precious metals IRA), the fun part is picking the metals.
+When you open a gold IRA account or any self-directed precious metals IRA, the fun part is picking the metals.
 The less fun part is figuring out where the metals actually live.

-Here’s the most important thing to understand up front: the IRS does not publish one neat “official list” of depositories you must use.
+Here’s the most important thing to understand up front: the IRS does not publish one neat “official list” of depositories every investor must use.
 What the IRS cares about is the custody rule.
-IRA bullion needs to be in the physical possession of a bank or an IRS-approved nonbank trustee, not in your closet, not in your safe, and not in your personal safe deposit box.
-(This is straight from the IRS guidance: IRS bullion rules for IRAs.)
+IRA bullion generally needs to be in the physical possession of a bank or an IRS-approved nonbank trustee, not in your closet, not in your home safe, and not in your personal safe deposit box.
+You can read the IRS explanation here: IRS bullion rules for IRAs.

-Want a simple breakdown of Gold IRA rules, storage, fees, and the stuff companies conveniently forget to mention?
-Request Noble Gold’s free 2026 kit.
+Want a simple breakdown of Gold IRA rules, storage, fees, and the details companies sometimes gloss over?
+Request Noble Gold’s free 2026 kit before you compare depositories, custodians, and metal options.

 Quick disclosure: Some links on this page may be affiliate links.
 That does not change our editorial process, but it helps keep this site running.